Topic "Immunisation" in Somali - total 21 documentsTitle: A reminder for parents about immunisation

-Summary: Common side effects occur soon after vaccination and last 1 to 2 days.
+Summary: This translated document outlines common side effects that occur soon after vaccination and last 1 to 2 days.
 Generally no treatment is required.
 Download the document to find out more.

 This resource has been reviewed in the last 3 years and complies with the Health Translation Directory editorial guidelines and collection policy.